Date of Publication of the original valid standard:

 FACIAL REGION:

-Nose: As darks as possible in relation to the colour of the coat with large
+Nose: As darks as possible in relation to the colour of the coat with large nostrils.

 Muzzle: Strong, blunt.
 Nasal bridge straight.